section-engineering-education/engineering-education/content/articles/applet-programming-in-java/index.md

 ### Prerequisites
-Before learning this tutorial as a learner you need to have learned java.
+Before learning this tutorial you need to have learned java.
 Know some basic java concepts and know how to compile and run java programs.
 HTML basics are also needed before learning this tutorial.
 ### Applet definition

 Applet are small java program that are primarily used in internet programming.
 To run an applet program, you require an applet viewer or a web browser that supports java.